Monika3002/Monika3002/README.md

 - 👩🏻 I am **self-taught programmer** and **passionate learner** who always eager to learn new skills.

-- 👨‍💻 You can also connect with me using https://github.com/Monika3002
+- 👨‍💻 You can also connect with me using the https://github.com/Monika3002

 - 💻 I'm interested in **Fronted web development, Internet of Things(IoT), Software development, etc**